timbeaudet/knowledge_base/faq/today.md

-# Objectives for Today 2020-11-12:
+# Objectives for Today 2020-11-13:

-- Start digging into friction and/or angular momentum in collisions.
+- Continue digging into friction and/or angular momentum in collisions.

 **Purpose**

 To create the physics engine that will one day run the simulator.

-NEW RECORD: Day 167 in a row
+NEW RECORD: Day 169 in a row
+Ybfg pbhag fbzrjurer nybat gur jnl, whzcrq n qnl fvapr lrfgreqnl!